 If the need for a phone is purely for safety and emergency situations, you don’t necessarily need to go for a smartphone in order to satisfy this need.
 Basic mobile phones might not have the street cred your child demands, but they are often more functional as emergency contact devices than a smartphone could ever hope to be.

-Very basic phones, such as the re-released Nokia 3310, have immense battery life.
+Very basic phones have far superior battery life.
 Many will happily sit in the bottom of a schoolbag on standby for up to a week, without any charging required.
 Most smartphones, on the other hand, can barely last a day without a top up, and much less if they’re using it for gaming too.

 Responsibilities on both sides